mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

    * Heart Rate
    * Distance (KM)

-2) Then get the data into Google Sheets using this template (do not change headers) - https://docs.google.com/spreadsheets/d/1rJIg44mvjqyTCQPpO0dZ13MtRhzehohWx9Nis5gkFgs/edit?usp=sharing
+2) Get the data into Google Sheets using this template (do not change headers) - https://docs.google.com/spreadsheets/d/1rJIg44mvjqyTCQPpO0dZ13MtRhzehohWx9Nis5gkFgs/edit?usp=sharing

    The key addtional requirement in the Google Sheet is the tracking if you have visited the Gym, which is tracked as Y(Yes) and N(No).